 Satisfactory Academic Progress/Good Standing Policy

 Federal regulations require financial aid recipients to make satisfactory academic progress toward their degree or certificate and maintain good academic standing.
-To obtain a copy of this policy, contact the Financial Aid Office or view the policy on the Financial Aid web page at www.brazosport.edu/financialaid.
+The SAP policy is available for viewing at www.brazosport.edu/SAP.

 Aid recipients who fail to meet these criteria may receive financial aid for an additional semester; however, if they are not in good standing or have not made satisfactory progress at the end of the semester, aid will be suspended.
 Transfer students must have all academic transcripts on file.